bihealth/sodar-server/docs_dev/source/install.rst

 This document describes how to install the system for local development.

-**NOTE:** When viewing this document in GitLab critical content will by default be missing.
-Please click "display source" if you want to read this in GitLab.

-If you want to install or develop SODAR without iRODS and SODAR Taskflow, you can skip the steps related to their installation and set the environment variable ``ENABLED_BACKEND_PLUGINS='timeline_backend'``.
+If you want to install or develop SODAR without iRODS and SODAR Taskflow, you can skip the steps related to their installation and remove the ``omics_taskflow`` value from the ``ENABLED_BACKEND_PLUGINS`` environment variable..

-These instructions assume you have Python 3.6 and PostgreSQL 9.6+ installed.
+These instructions assume you have Python 3.7+ and PostgreSQL 9.6+ installed.

-**NOTE:** Python 3.5.x and lower are no longer supported!
-Also, Python 3.7 support is pending some 3rd party package updates.
+**NOTE:** Python 3.6 and lower are no longer supported!
+Python 3.8 is currently the recommended version.

 Install SODAR